Swift object storage

 • Run this command: openstack project list, save the ID of the project.

-• Run this command: swift --os-storage-url https://object-eu-se-1b.binero.cloud/swift/v1/AUTH_[PROJECT_ID] list, replacing the [PROJECT_ID] with the ID from previous step and using the URL from the Object storage endpoints article to reach the storage you are interested in.
+• Run this command: swift --os-storage-url https://object-eu-se-1b.binero.cloud/swift/v1/AUTH_[PROJECT_ID] list, replacing the [PROJECT_ID] with the ID from previous step and using the URL from the Object storage endpoints article to reach the storage.

 Note